KnightCrawler3/D3WorldMap/README.md

 # D3WorldMap
-a choropleth map of world representing population of various countries of the world
+A choropleth map of world representing population of various countries of the world